 - Consult with WorkSafe Victoria for more information.

-Use eye protection
+Use eye protection at work

 Wearing eye protection appropriate for the task can significantly reduce the risk of injury.
 Always buy eye protection that complies with Australian Standards.